jackcannon/swiss-ak/README.md

 ColourTools.getLuminance(rgb: ColourValues): number
 ```

-IMPORTANT: This is not the same as the HSL luminance value.
+IMPORTANT: This is not the same as the HSL lightness value.

 Get the luminance value of a given colour.